Updated May 11, 2023

 Here the application layer acts as the top layer holding its own set of libraries in action. all these libraries are built using C/C++ languages.

 Dalvik Virtual Machine

 The DVM functioning is extremely optimized so as to carry out as efficiently and as in effect as possible on mobile devices that are normally equipped with a slow CPU.
 The DVM’s are implemented to execute multiple VM’s in an optimized manner.

-Both Linux vs Android are popular choices in the market; let us discuss some of the major Difference Between Linux and Android:
+Let us discuss some of the major differences between Linux and Android:

 - Linux is developed majorly for personal and office system users, Android is built peculiarly for mobile and tablet kind of devices.

 - Android holds a larger footprint comparative to LINUX.

 - Usually, multiple architecture support is provided by Linux and Android supports only two major architectures, ARM and x86.
 The ARM platform is widespread on mobile phones while the Android-x86 targets mainly the Mobile Internet Devices.
 This functionality acts as the fundamental difference between the two Operating Systems, it acts as a key difference between Linux vs Android.

 - Power management is accomplished using APM, Android relies majority on its power management module which stands very close to Linux power extensions.

 - Linux is a popular OS whereas Android is a framework executing on top of the Linux kernel.

-- Linux system uses magnetic drives, standard Linux systems use the EXT journaling file system, To provide a robust file system, embedded systems use solid-state memory devices such as NOR for code execution and NAND for storage.
-In the other hand, android systems use flash memory for storage-related needs.
+- Linux system uses magnetic drives, standard Linux systems use the EXT journaling file system, to provide a robust file system, embedded systems use solid-state memory devices such as NOR for code execution and NAND for storage.
+On the other hand, android systems use flash memory for storage-related needs.

 - Linux systems use the GNU C library, Android uses a C library.
 Booting Android device, the kernel loads just like it would on a Linux distribution. though most part of the software is different.
 Standard Linux distributions use Android without an association with a GNU C library.